mweststrate/miniup/README.md

 	{
 		debug: true, /* default: false, prints the complete parse strategy*/
 		cleanAST: true, /* default: false, does not include additional match information such as $text, $rule and $pos*/
+		extendedAST: true, /* default: false, if true, unlabeled items are added to the resulting AST as well */
 		startSymbol: 'rulename', /* use alternative start symbol.
 Default: first rule that is defined in the grammar */
 		inputName: 'string' /* default: 'input', name of the input to use in error reporting, such as a filename */ }